makhmudislamov/CharityCenterMakeSchool/README.md

 # Charity Center

-**CHarity Center** is a web application that show a list of charity organizations - CRUD
+**Charity Center** is a web application that show a list of charity organizations - CRUD

 ## User Stories